 Uptown Minneapolis is a vibrant, popular area surrounding Hennepin and Lake Street.
 It’s a fun place to set out on foot and explore.
 You’ll find no shortage of shopping, restaurants, and nightlife.

-Treat yourself at Vegan East in Uptown Minneapolis
+Treat yourself at Vegan East

 Vegan East is a quaint bakery in the former Ecopolitan location.